GuarneFM/oed-week1/PlayGroundConsoleNetCoreApp/Indexing.md

 - When you believe it's better make sure to fully test code with small and large strings alike Karen is an advocate of unit testing.

-# Remove all white space from a string
+# Remove all white space from start of a string

 Not as simple as it may sound